 8.2.3.
 Until the completion of the programme in paragraph 3: Not accept bursaries without the permission of the supervisor except university awarded merit bursaries.
 All bursaries must be reported to the supervisor as soon as they are awarded, including the amount of said bursaries.
 This restriction will apply to all bursaries from the National Research Foundation, employers such as Eskom and SASOL, and bursaries from trusts or other donor agencies.
 Undertake no part/full time work, assistantships, or modules without the prior permission of the supervisor, which must be applied for in writing.
 Not change the study plan without the permission of the supervisor.
 If the student wants to change programme or research project he/she must apply in writing to do so and may forfeit the bursary if it is decided that the new programme/ project is no longer part of the focus of the supervisor or grant.
-Be at his/her office from \\\\ to \\\ and from \\\\ to \\\ every workday, unless arranged otherwise with the supervisor, and to take no more than \\\\ workdays vacation per year.
+Be at his/her office from to and from to every workday, unless arranged otherwise with the supervisor, and to take no more than workdays vacation per year.
 Work hours per week on coursework, research, and assistantships.
 Remain a full-time student for the entire academic year in which bursary is received.
-If the degree is completed midway through the year, only \\\\ % of the values of the bursary will be received from it.
+If the degree is completed midway through the year, only % of the values of the bursary will be received from it.
 The supervisor must be informed of any change in the status of registration.
 Use all equipment, instrumentation, experimental set-ups and laboratories with care and good judgement.
 Scrupulously comply with all the terms and conditions set out in the Study Guide for the postgraduate programme, as well as Parts 1 and 11 of the University Calendar.
 Assist with demonstrations associated with the lab's funding support, as well as for the Faculty's Winter week and Open Days.
-Comply with the Department's requirements for service by postgraduate students (e.g. student assistantships). \\ manuscript(s) for publication, which should meet the approval of the Submit at least supervisor(s), or be acceptable for publication in the proceedings of an international/national conference within 24 months of study, and/or submit at least manuscript(s) for publication within 24 months of study, which should meet the approval of the supervisor(s), and are acceptable for submission for publication in an international journal.
-Provide the supervisor with the final draft of his/her thesis/dissertation (which has been 8.2.6. thoroughly checked using spell checker and grammar checker software) at least 6 weeks before the intended date for submission to the examiners.
-Signatures:
+Comply with the Department's requirements for service by postgraduate students (e.g. student assistantships). manuscript(s) for publication, which should meet the approval of the Submit at least supervisor(s), or be acceptable for publication in the proceedings of an international/national conference within 24 months of study, and/or submit at least manuscript(s) for publication within 24 months of study, which should meet the approval of the supervisor(s), and are acceptable for submission for publication in an international journal.
+Provide the supervisor with the final draft of his/her thesis/dissertation (which has been thoroughly checked using spell checker and grammar checker software) at least 6 weeks before the intended date for submission to the examiners.
+Code of Conduct guiding the relationship between the supervisor and student - General Calendar Part 1 - 2023 (p.90) Signatures: Student Date